Retropikzel/compile-r7rs/README.md

 that add more SRFI-138 support are also welcome, but lets keep the scope on that.

-The program itself is a quite simple transformer of inputs to implementation specific inputs.
+The program itself is a quite straighforward transformer of SRFI-138 inputs to implementation specific inputs.
 It stands on the shoulders of giants and relies on the implementations to have all the needed features, then unifies the interface to use them.

 ### Adding new implementations
 <a name="#development-adding-new-implementations"></a>